kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 # { "hkube": true, "schema": "send-event" }
 ```

+---
-## Monitoring Metrics
+### Monitoring Metrics
-Algorithms using Tensorflow can generate metrics for a Tenosrboard view.
-Later upon request, a Tensorboard webserver will start, serving a dashboard comparing different runs of the algorithm.
+If your algorithm uses TensorFlow, you can generate metrics for visualization in TensorBoard.
+HKube supports this by allowing you to store TensorBoard-compatible logs, which can later be viewed in a dedicated dashboard.
+**How It Works:**

-To allow hkube to display your algorithms Tesorboard metrics: In the algorithm code, write your Tensorboard metrics to a folder path set as environment variable ALGO_METRICS_DIR value.
+1. **Write Metrics:** In your algorithm code, save TensorBoard metrics to the directory specified by the environment variable `ALGO_METRICS_DIR`.
-To run Tesorboard: In HKube spec find 'board' api to start a tensorboard web server, visualizing the tensor metrics.
+2. **View Metrics:** Upon request, HKube can start a TensorBoard web server to display and compare different algorithm runs.

+**Running TensorBoard:**
+To launch TensorBoard in HKube, use the 'board' API in the HKube spec.
+This will start a web server where you can visualize and analyze the recorded metrics.